tcassar-diss/report/plan.md

 ### What is compartmentalisation
 - Defensive security design measure
-- Very broad concept: can refer to harre-enforced isolation strategies e.g.
+- Very broad concept: can refer to hardware-enforced isolation strategies e.g.
 CHERI, MPX; can refer more broadly to design in which attackers who take over a compartment in some way are confined to it.